-Although not currently listed as Threatened or Endangered, many hedgehog species face challenges.
+Although not currently listed as Threatened or Endangered, many hedgehogs face challenges.
 Hugh’s hedgehog Mesechinus hughi (also known as the Shaanxi hedgehog) is a native of China.
-It is on the decline as people use them for food and medicine.
+It is on the decline as some people use them for food and medicine.
 The Daurian hedgehog Mesechinus dauuricus has lost habitat in much of China, Mongolia, and Russia as people increase mining activities, graze livestock, and set out poison to kill local rodents.
 The Indian hedgehog Paraechinus micropus, found in India and Pakistan, is losing some of its range as farms expand into its desert habitat.
 The Madras hedgehog Paraechinus nudiventris of southern India suffers habitat loss due to the collection of wood for fuel, farmland increases, and the quick growth of cities.

 Still, the good news is that most hedgehogs have stable populations and are not at great risk.
 Yet hedgehogs will need our help someday.
 More research should be done on these amazing little mammals.
 The more we know about them, the better we can protect them.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.